cmonr/Eagle-ULPs/README.md

 __INSTRUCTIONS for svg2poly__

-svg2poly was made to handle Simple SVG files from Inkscape.
+svg2poly was made to handle Plain SVG files from Inkscape.
 It can currently only handle text.

 _Inkscape_
 * Type out the text that you want.
 Format it and such.